Triumph-AkinJames/alx-pre_course/0x01-git/README.md

-This directory is for introduction to git and github.
+This directory is for introduction to git and github in ALX Africa.